What to Look for in a Community-Based Services Day Program for Disabled Adults

 This is especially important in facilities that serve individuals with specific medical conditions.
 The medical staff should have experience caring for the conditions that the individuals attending the day program suffer from, and have all training and certifications up-to-date.

 Give Lift and Care Systems a call.
 We have been serving disabled individuals and their caregivers in the states of Massachusetts, Connecticut, and Rhode Island for over 20 years now.
-We have the name brand durable medical equipment you need.
+We have the name-brand durable medical equipment (DME) you need.
 Contact us today for a free consultation at (508) 465-5254 or fill out our online contact form.